leonine90/Resumix/README.md

 6. **Review the before/after comparison** and click "Apply Optimizations"

 **What the AI optimizes:**
-- **Summary**: Completely rewrites your professional summary to match job requirements with **bold technical keywords**
+- **Summary**: Completely rewrites your professional summary to match job requirements with **bold technical keywords** (now editable)
-- **Experience Achievements**: Completely rewrites achievement descriptions to demonstrate job-relevant skills and technologies with **selective technical keyword bolding**
+- **Experience Achievements**: Completely rewrites achievement descriptions to demonstrate job-relevant skills and technologies with **selective technical keyword bolding** (now editable)
-- **Skills**: Adapts and reorders skills list to prioritize job-specific competencies (displayed as clean text)
+- **Skills**: Adapts and reorders skills list to prioritize job-specific competencies (now editable as comma-separated text)

 **What the AI preserves:**
 - All personal information and contact details